Top of the page

 Most people who have stable angina can manage their symptoms.
-This includes taking medicines as prescribed and knowing when to call your doctor or nurse call line or get help right away.
+This includes taking medicines as prescribed and knowing when to call your doctor or nurse advice line or get help right away.
 It also includes paying attention to your symptoms so you can see what causes them and what is typical for you.

 Tracking when and why your angina symptoms happen is one way to understand your angina better.
 It also helps you know what's normal for you.

 If you know what's normal for you, it'll be easier to tell if you have a change in symptoms that means it's time to call for help.

-Understanding your normal patterns may also help you make some changes that might
+Understanding your normal patterns may also help you make some changes that might prevent or reduce symptoms.

 To track your symptoms, write down:

 You and your doctor can use your symptoms tracking information to talk about whether you need any changes to your angina treatment.
 For example, you may decide to use medicine or to change your medicine.
 Or you may talk about other treatments you could try.
 Most people who have stable angina can control their symptoms by taking prescribed medicines, including nitroglycerin, when needed.

 Staying active and knowing when to rest during activity are also important.